carp-lang/Carp/docs/Install.md

 ## C compiler

 The `carp` executable will emit a single file with C code, `main.c` and try to compile it using an external C compiler.
-On macOS and Linux it defaults to `clang`, on Windows it's `cl.exe`.
+On macOS and Linux it defaults to `clang`, so make sure you have that installed (On macOS this is preferably done by installing XCode, including its developer tools).

+On Windows the default C compiler used by Carp is `clang-cl.exe` which compiles the code using Clang but links it with the Visual Studio linker.
+Tip: use the package manager [Scoop](https://scoop.sh/) to install LLVM for an easy way to set this up on Windows.

-You can configure the exact compiler command like so:
+If you want to use another compiler, you can configure the exact build command like so:

 ```clojure
 (Project.config "compiler" "gcc --important-flag")